NadimGhaznavi/Db4E/pages/ops/Configuring-the-P2Pool-Daemon-as-a-Service.md

 ## The start-p2pool-mini.sh Script

 This script is called by *systemd* to start P2Pool as a service.
 A complete listing is shown below.
-It should be installed in the same directory as the `p2pool.ini` file (e.g. `/opt/prod/p2pool-v4.6`).
+It should be installed in the `bin` directory that's within the P2Pool installation directory (e.g. `/opt/prod/p2pool-v4.6/bin`).

 ```
 #!/bin/bash

 # Read in the P2Pool settings
-source /opt/prod/p2pool/p2pool.ini
+source /opt/prod/p2pool/conf/p2pool.ini

 # Create the API directory if it doesn't already exist
 if [ ! -d $API_DIR ]; then